 - City Community Centre – expressions of interest available now

-- Pōneke Promise initiatives Interactive map – online and open for feedback
+- Pōneke Promise initiatives and Interactive map – online and open for feedback

 - Know Your City Limit – liquor ban area campaign in progress, bright signage and bollard wraps on Courtenay Place and Cuba